12 min read

 From Wikipedia

-A scientific calculator is an electronic calculator, either desktop or handheld, designed to perform calculations using basic and advanced mathematical operations and functions.
+A scientific calculator is an electronic calculator, either desktop or handheld, perform calculations using basic and advanced mathematical operations and functions.
 They have completely replaced slide rules and are used in both educational and professional settings.

 Read more on WikipediaYou can chain multiple operations together using parentheses to control the order of evaluation.
 The calculator respects standard mathematical precedence, so multiplication and division are performed before addition and subtraction.
 Exponentiation using the x^y button takes even higher precedence.